kkrt-labs/kakarot/docs/general/cairo_precompiles.md

     /// @dev The Cairo precompile contract's address. address constant CAIRO_PRECOMPILE_ADDRESS = 0x0000000000000000000000000000000000075001;

-    /// @notice Performs a low-level call to a Cairo contract deployed on the Starknet appchain.
+    /// @notice Performs a low-level call to a Cairo contract deployed on the Starknet chain.
     /// @dev Used with intent to modify the state of the Cairo contract.
     /// @param contractAddress The address of the Cairo contract.
     /// @param functionSelector The function selector of the Cairo contract function to be called.